mortonfox/flagstack-deployer-goes-brrr/README.md

 Click on "Load unpacked extension" and navigate to the folder in which you cloned or extracted the source files.
 Select this folder to load the extension.

+After installing the extension, you can customize the keyboard shortcuts by going to the Chrome keyboard shortcuts page (chrome://extensions/shortcuts).
+The defaults are <kbd>Alt-G</kbd> to start a green flag deploy and <kbd>Alt-B</kbd> to save the flag.

 ## Usage

 On the Flagstack map page, hit <kbd>Alt-G</kbd> and then <kbd>Enter</kbd> to initiate the flag deploy.